uprtcl/spec/Readme.md

 # The Underscore Protocol (_Prtcl)

+The _Prtcl is a simple set of rules for creating, linking, evolving, branching and merging data objects on differnet platforms, by different users.

-The \_Prtcl uses the **internal data schema of Git** to link content together and adapts it to work with ideas instead of code.
+The \_Prtcl uses the **internal data schema of Git** and adapts it to work with ideas (linked data objects) instead of code.

-With the \_Prtcl, any piece of content can be mutated by anyone, on any platform, while still keeping references to its origin and links to other existing versions of that content.
+With the \_Prtcl, any object can be mutated by anyone, on any platform, while still keeping references to its origin and links to other existing versions of that content.

 Just like GIT, the \_Prtcl encourages divergence and personal perspectives, while facilitating convergence and agreement.

-Content that is created with the _Prtcl becomes alive.
-It can grow and evolve forever, independently of its creator, independently of its platform.
+Objects created with the _Prtcl become alive.
+They can grow and evolve forever, independently of its creator, independently of its platform.

 ## Spec